 The similarities between the two grades of stainless steel make many people think they have the same applications.
-However, some slight distinction separates them.
 This article aims to compare 316 and 304 stainless steel by showing their properties, applications, similarities, differences, and how they all matter before you choose the right one for your project.

 What is 304 Stainless Steel?

 304 stainless steel or 304 SS is austenitic grade steel that contains 18% chromium and 8% nickel (hence the name 18/8) and other alloying elements such as carbon, phosphorus, sulfur, silicon, and manganese.
 It has good corrosion resistance properties and is considered the most versatile and common stainless-steel grade in sheet metal fabrication.